sourmash-bio/sourmash/doc/command-line.md

 ```
 --output -- save the distance matrix to this file (as a numpy binary matrix)
 --ksize -- do the comparisons at this k-mer size.
+--containment -- compute containment instead of similarity.
+        C(i, j) = size(i intersection j) / size(i).
 ```

+**Note:** compare by default produces a symmetric similarity matrix that can be used as an input to clustering.
+With `--containment`, however, this matrix is no longer symmetric and cannot formally be used for clustering.

 ### `sourmash plot`